 Come visit with author Karen Spears Zacharias about her latest novel, Christian Bend, the third book in the Appalachian series (Mother of Rain, Burdy).
 This contemporary murder story resonates with a vintage love of place while exploring the changing landscape of drugs, addiction and violence.

 Hey folks: The new novel releases September 2017 from Mercer University Press.
 Please check back often for updates to the calendar.
 We are adding dates as they come in.
 I will be based in Georgia for most of Sept and October, but my travels will take me throughout the Southeast.
 I am looking forward to seeing so many of you again.

 - Pendleton Center for the Arts.
 Wednesday, 5 p.m.
 Writing as a Healing Art: Teen Workshop.
 Book Signing Reception/Reading: 6:30-7:30.
 Setting Angels Free: How Art Can Inspire Story.
 A collaboration between a storyteller and a local artist.

 - Sunday, Sept 3, 5 p.m.
-Decatur Book Festival: Anna Schachner, author of You and I and Someone Else (Mercer) & Karen Spears Zacharias: “Our Father’s Secrets: The Art of Confession.”
+Decatur Book Festival: Sarah Creech, Anna Schachner, author of You and I and Someone Else (Mercer) & Karen Spears Zacharias: When the Past Comes Back to Haunt You.

 - Tuesday, Sept.
 5th, 7 p.m.
 Hub City Books, Spartanburg, SC.